Welcome to Visited Vertebrata Palasiatica, Today is

 Ethical Standards

-Vertebrata PalAsiatica encompasses a wide range of topics within the field of paleovertebrate studies, such as the various classes of paleovertebrates and the origins and evolution of humans, systematic classification, morphology and functionality, isotopic dating, biostratigraphy and geological time scales, paleoecology, paleoenvironmental studies, paleobiogeography, methodologies for the collection and research of vertebrate fossils, and also includes revisiting and re-examining the literature on paleovertebrate studies.
+Vertebrata PalAsiatica covers a wide range of topics within the field of paleovertebrate studies, such as the various classes of paleovertebrates and the origins and evolution of humans, systematic classification, morphology and functionality, isotopic dating, biostratigraphy and geological time scales, paleoecology, paleoenvironmental studies, paleobiogeography, methodologies for the collection and research of vertebrate fossils, and also includes revisiting and re-examining the literature on paleovertebrate studies.

 1.1 Editors’ responsibilities